aria2/aria2/doc/manual-src/pt/aria2c.rst

 .. option:: --stream-piece-selector=<SELECTOR>

   Specify piece selection algorithm used in HTTP e FTP download.
-Piece means fixed length segment which is downloaded in parallel in segmented download.
-If ``default`` is given, aria2 selects piece so that it reduces the number of establishing connection.
-This is reasonable default behaviour because establishing connection is an expensive operation.
-If ``inorder`` is given, aria2 selects piece which has minimum index.
-Index=0 means first of the file.
-This will be useful to view movie while downloading it.
-  :option:`--enable-http-pipelining` option may
-  be useful to reduce reconnection overhead.
-Please note that aria2 honors
-  :option:`--min-split-size <-k>` option,
-  so it will be necessary to specify a reasonable value to :option:`--min-split-size <-k>` option.
-  If ``geom`` is given, at the beginning aria2 selects piece which has minimum index like ``inorder``, but it exponentially increasingly keeps space from previously selected piece.
-This will reduce the number of establishing connection and at the same time it will download the beginning part of the file first.
-This will be useful to view movie while downloading it.
+A piece is a fixed length segment which is downloaded in parallel in a segmented download.
   Padrão: ``default``

+  default
+    Select a piece to reduce the number of connections established.
+    This is reasonable default behaviour because establishing a connection is an expensive operation. inorder
+    Select a piece closest to the beginning of the file.
+This is useful for viewing movies while downloading. :option:`--enable-http-pipelining` option
+    may be useful to reduce re-connection overhead.
+Note that aria2 honors :option:`--min-split-size <-k>` option, so it will be necessary to specify a reasonable value to :option:`--min-split-size <-k>` option. random
+    Select a piece randomly.
+Like ``inorder``, :option:`--min-split-size <-k>` option is honored. geom
+    When starting to download a file, select a piece closest to the beginning of the file like ``inorder``, but then exponentially increases space between pieces.
+    This reduces the number of connections established, while at the same time downloads the beginning part of the file first.
+This is useful for viewing movies while downloading.

 .. option:: -t, --timeout=<SEGUNDOS>